GIScience/ors-map-client/README.md

 - Translate the language strings for each key in the `global.js` file

-- Search for each file inside the `/src` folder that ends with `i18n.en-en.js` and create a copy of it and each one so that each new created file now ends with `i18n.fr-fr.js`
+- Search for each file inside the `/src` folder that ends with `i18n.en-us.js` and create a copy of it and each one so that each new created file now ends with `i18n.fr-fr.js`.
+If you are using a linux compatible terminal, you can do that by running:
+**find . -name "\*i18n.en-us.js" -exec bash -c 'cp "$0" "${0/i18n.en-us.js/i18n.fr-fr.js}"' {} \;**

 - Translate the language strings for each key in all the files created in the previous step.